MilestoneSystemsInc/PowerShellSamples/README.md

 * Milestone XProtect VMS (XProtect Essential+, Express+, Professional+, Expert, or Corporate) 2014 or newer
 * Windows Desktop/Server edition (not compatible with PowerShell Core)
 * .NET Framework 4.7
-* PowerShell 5.1 or newer.
+* PowerShell 5.1.
 Use `$PSVersionTable` to determine the PSVersion of your current PowerShell terminal.
 If you need to upgrade PowerShell, download Windows [Management Framework 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616) from Microsoft.

 ### Installation